jpogran/iac/_posts/2021-01-25-troubleshooting-puppetized-dsc-modules.md

 bundle exec puppet apply ./examples/test.pp --modulepath ./spec/fixtures/modules
 ```

 If you want to run in debug mode, append `--debug` to the end of that command.
+The output you saw during a normal Puppet run show show, and the command runs until it stops at the error you are currently investigating.

-Now, you're ready to start adding pry statements to the base provider and digging around.
+Now you're ready to start adding _pry_ statements to the base provider and digging around.

 ### Prying into the base provider